 Yes.
-We fully appreciate that tuition just less than $15,000 is still unattainable to many families.
+We fully appreciate that tuition of $15,550 is still unattainable to many families.
 Please see this page for additional details.

 Yes.
 Templeton Academy is accredited by Middle States Colleges Association of Colleges and Schools.
 Templeton Academy has been approved for operation in the District of Columbia by the Office of the State Superintendent of Education and Templeton Academy Nashville by the Tennessee Department of Education.